jonathandmoore/gbm_evo/README.md

 **merge_segmentation_models.R** merges segmentation models across accessions to identify the methylatable space in Arabidopsis.
 A range of parameter options are tried.

-**parse_haplo_data.R** load up SNP data, create a haplogroups file for each gene, correlate gbM and teM retained eQTL and write out matrices of p-values etc.
+**parse_haplo_data.R** loads up SNP data, creates a haplogroups file for each gene, correlates gbM and teM retained eQTL by haplogroup, and writes out matrices of p-values etc.

-**correl_genes_total_mcg.R** correlate mCG by gene with genome-wide mean mCG.
+**correl_genes_total_mcg.R** correlates mCG by gene with genome-wide mean mCG.

-**classify_genes_methylation_status.R** uses the segmentation and CG site methylation state in each accession to classify each gene's methylation status in each accession as UM, gbM, teM, or both, or indeterminate.
-A variety of sensitivity thresholds are implemented.